Stanley Eric Reinhart: World War II

 As a temporary brigadier general from March 11, 1942, three months after the American entry into World War II, he commanded the artillery of the 25th Infantry Division, defending the shores of Oahu in the Pacific War.
-On December 6, 1942, Reinhart sailed for Guadalcanal to participate in operations that would ultimately help terminate hostilities there.
+On December 6, 1942, Reinhart sailed for Guadalcanal to participate in operations that helped terminate hostilities there.
 Ordered home to the United States by the War Department on April 22, 1943, he landed at San Francisco, California on April 26.

-From July 1, 1943 until December 18, 1944, Reinhart, who received a temporary promotion to the rank of major general on September 17, 1943 (and promoted to the permanent rank of colonel on August 1, 1944), organized and trained the 65th Infantry Division at Camp Shelby, Mississippi.
+From July 1, 1943, until December 18, 1944, Reinhart, who received a temporary promotion to the rank of major general on September 17, 1943 (and promoted to the permanent rank of colonel on August 1, 1944), organized and trained the 65th Infantry Division at Camp Shelby, Mississippi.
 He was aided by his Assistant Division Commander (ADC), Brigadier General Henry A. Barber until November when Brigadier John E. Copeland replaced him.

 On January 10, 1945, as the Commanding General (CG) of the 65th, he, with his division, sailed to the European Theater of Operations (ETO).
 He joined Lieutenant General George Patton's U.S. Third Army at the Sarre River, and fought with it on the Western Front across Germany and Austria.

 Under his leadership, the 65th Division managed forced crossings of the Fulda, Werra, Danube, Inn, Traun, and Enns Rivers.
 His soldiers took the German cities of Saarlautern, Neunkirchen, Oberursel, Friedberg, Hattenback, Bebra, Rottenburg (Bavaria), Treffurt, Langensalza, Neumarkt, Regensburg, and Passau—as well as Schärding, Eferding, Linz, and Enns in Austria.
 His men captured the German Danube Flotilla and the Hungarian Navy, consisting of 25 armed ships and over 400 other craft.

 At the end of combat, Reinhart and the 65th Infantry Division were over 100 miles (160 kilometers) east of a north and south line through Berlin, Germany.
 Fighting in Europe was to end at midnight on May 8, 1945.
 By now a major general, Reinhart arrived in Erlauf, a hamlet in Austria, where he met the Soviets and shook hands with his counterpart.
 In addition to commanding his own troops, Reinhart was soon appointed as military governor of Upper Austria.

 Reinhart continued to reside in Linz, where the 65th Infantry Division, and subsequently the 26th Infantry Division, had its headquarters.

 Later years

 Hospitalized on October 15, 1945, Reinhart returned to the United States as a patient on November 15, 1945.
 On September 30, 1946, he retired from the army after 30 years due to physical disability, with the rank of major general.
-He died in Hendersonville, North Carolina on June 4, 1975, at the age of 81, and was buried at West Point Cemetery.
+He died in Hendersonville, North Carolina, on June 4, 1975, at the age of 81, and was buried at West Point Cemetery.